mapninja/QGIS-101/ReadMe.md

 1. To create a new map document, simply open QGIS and save the resulting empty document to the top level of your project folder, naming your new document something meaningful like "SnowMap.qgz" or "Cholera_Map.qgz"

 Notice that when you save your map document a new folder in your data browser panel appears.
-This folder is called Project Hhome and is a shortcut to the folder containing your map document.
+This folder is called **Project Home** and is a shortcut to the folder containing your map document.
 It's always a good idea to save your map document to a high-level folder above your data and other project directories.

 ### Interface overview